Rohit7ray/Protfolio-Projects/Data Cleaning/README.md

-# Nashville Housing Data Cleaning using SQL
+# Housing Data Cleaning using SQL

 A SQL data cleaning project focused on preparing a real-world housing dataset for analysis by transforming, standardizing, and improving data quality using Microsoft SQL Server.